Low-Risk Business Ideas for Safe Startups

 As a beginning small business, it’s crucial to create a business plan with detailed financial projections.
 This document is your roadmap for business success, whether or not you’re getting a bank loan or an SBA loan.

-The detailed financial projections of sales and expenses contained in your business plan are the benchmarks to measure your progress and make adjustments along the way.
+Your business plan’s detailed financial projections of sales and expenses are the benchmarks by which you can measure your progress and make adjustments along the way.

 Accounting Resources